Blendify/blender-manual/blender_docs/manual/advanced/scripting/python/security.rst

-The ability to include Python scripts within blend-files is valuable for advanced tasks such as rigging, automation and using the game-engine, however, it poses a security risk since Python doesn't restrict what a script can do.
+The ability to include Python scripts within blend-files is valuable for advanced tasks such as rigging, automation and using the game-engine, however, it poses a security risk since Python does not restrict what a script can do.

 Therefore, you should only run scripts from sources you know and trust.